astronomer/docs/archived_software_docs/version-0.28/configure-deployment.md

 ## Set Environment Variables

-Environment Variables can be used to set [Airflow configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) and custom values, both of which can be applied to your Airflow Deployment either locally or on Astronomer.
+Environment Variables can be used to set [Apache Airflow® configurations](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html) and custom values, both of which can be applied to your Airflow Deployment either locally or on Astronomer.

 These can include setting Airflow Parallelism, an SMTP service for Alerts, or a [secrets backend](secrets-backend.md) to manage Airflow Connections and Variables.

 Environment Variables can be set for your Airflow Deployment either in the **Variables** tab of the Software UI or in your `Dockerfile`.
 If you're developing locally, they can also be added to a local `.env` file.
 For more information on configuring Environment Variables, read [Environment Variables on Astronomer](environment-variables.md).

-> **Note**: Environment Variables are distinct from [Airflow Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html?highlight=variables) and [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html), which you can configure directly via the Airflow UI and are used for inter-task communication.
+> **Note**: Environment Variables are distinct from [Apache Airflow® Variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html?highlight=variables) and [XComs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html), which you can configure directly via the Airflow UI and are used for inter-task communication.

 ## Customize Release Names